 - Now many gamers know that you don’t just have to be stuck with what you buy.
 You can also build on a PC you have.
 If you’re experienced in building computers, you can build your own gaming system and customize it however you choose (but be sure to always use a website like PC Builder so that you don’t mess up compatibility).
 If you are not an experienced PC builder then we say go find one there are plenty out there in the world.

 - Speakers, headphones, and audio equipment definitely help set the right environment when gaming, but specifically talking gaming headphones, the most important thing to consider is the number of channels, the more it includes the more immersive your experience will be.
 And close back or active noise-canceling headphones, depending on the noise that surrounds you.

 Make sure there’s enough space and storage in the room for all of your gear.
 This is especially important if you plan to use the space for other purposes—you’ll want to be able to store all your game tech safely away when not playing video games.

 Next, make sure you have the right furniture.
 Sure, you can use a regular desk and office chair for casual gaming, but serious gamers will want to get specialized gaming furniture for the benefits it offers, such as:

-- Gaming desk with enough space for all of your equipment and to reduce clutter and help with cable-management.
+- Gaming desk with enough space for all of your equipment to reduce clutter and help with cable management.

 Ideally, you’ll want dedicated furniture for each gamer in the house, if possible.
 You might also want to consider adding extra seating or setting up a gathering space in your gaming room for other people to hang out.